rogsme/yams.media/content/advanced/add-your-own-containers.md

 Make sure to add the `SONARR_API_KEY` and `RADARR_API_KEY` environment variables to your YAMS `.env` file so the service can connect correctly.
 That's it!

 ### qBitManage 🛠️
-[qBitManage](https://github.com/StuffAnThings/qbit_manage) is an extremely handy tool for creating all kinds of workflows relating to torrent's within qBitTorrent.
+[qBitManage](https://github.com/StuffAnThings/qbit_manage) is an extremely handy tool for creating all kinds of workflows relating to torrents within qBitTorrent.

 The power of this app is a double edged sword.
 It can help you to amazingly automate your media server just how you like, but keep in mind that, if misconfigured, it has the ability to delete downloads and manipulate torrents.
 Expect to invest some time into learning its decently complicated configuration before reaching your desired state.